 “His sympathies for Hitler and his racial theories are another expression of his affinity with death-loving people.”

 This is an important factor from the viewpoint of esoteric philosophy.
 Theosophy promotes the love of Life and Truth.
-It teaches respect for all beings.
+It fights antisemitism and teaches respect for all beings.
 It also specifically condemns necromancy.
 H. P. Blavatsky wrote that this was from the beginning one of the basic differences between Tsong-kha-pa’s Buddhism and the anti-evolutionary Ningma or “Dugpa” sect.

 “It was because, among many other reforms, Tsong-kha-pa forbade necromancy (which is practiced to this day with the most disgusting rites, by the Bhons - the aborigines of Tibet - with whom the Red Caps, or Shammars, had always fraternized), that the latter resisted his authority.
 Separating entirely from the Gyelukpas, the Dugpas (Red Caps) - from the first in a great minority - settled in various parts of Tibet ....”

 We can see then that both the “Bardo Thodol” and Jung’s books present challenges to their readers.
 While facing the Ningma literature and the schools of thought which work under its influence, students must develop their Discernment between reality and illusion, fact and fancy, sincerity and make-believe.
 Truth is often beneath the surface.
-Upon closing the first volume of her monumental work “Isis Unveiled”, Helena Petrovna Blavatsky quoted these words from Narada, the ancient hindu philosopher:
+Upon closing the first volume of her monumental work “Isis Unveiled”, Helena Petrovna Blavatsky quoted these words from Narada, the ancient Hindu philosopher:

 “Never utter these words: ‘I do not know this - therefore it is false’.
 One must study to know, know to understand, understand to judge.”

 Yet true discernment does not come from calm study only.
 It also comes from a sense of ethical duty - which is inseparable from self-confidence, and from altruism.